 - It results in the expansion of capillary vessels, rejuvenation of cells, and the promotion of blood circulation, which help to remove toxins from cells.

 - It increases the extensibility of collagen tissues, decreases joint stiffness, produces pain relief and relieves muscle spasms.

-This therapy will not be used if you are suffering for the following people.
+This therapy will not be used in the following cases:

-- Pregnant women, people experiencing fever, otitis media, splenitis, ophthalmic diseases, varicose veins, open pulmonary tuberculosis, serious arteriosclerosis, and with bleeding tendencies should avoid TDP mineral lamp therapy.
+- Pregnant women and people experiencing fever, otitis media, splenitis, ophthalmic diseases, varicose veins, open pulmonary tuberculosis, serious arteriosclerosis, and with bleeding tendencies should avoid TDP mineral lamp therapy.

 - People with hypertension should not use the TDP Lamp on their head.
 When using on the head, protection of the eyes is required so they do not become dry.

 - Persons who cannot communicate when treatment is too hot should also avoid treatment.

 - Patients with neuropathy are warned that the inability to accurately feel the temperature of the treatment may result in accidental burns.